technocrat/marlow.github.io/_posts/2017-06-28-devilstower.md

 because suddenly I developed a third for 100 proof sour mash whiskey after seeing a stately procession across the road out of the park.

 By then I was feeling a little peckish and headed to the nearest town looking for a bite.
 Not promising, so I headed to Rapid City, skirting the Black Hills.
 You pass a lot of fresh baled hay, but see few cattle or horses.

+I was musing about the superstition around the devil, when a white Ford F250 with red trimmings and the dread name **Halliburton**.
+I had the Devil incarnate by the tail!
+It took me 20 miles to pass and put Satan behind me.
+Turns out they have a bentonite operation nearby, used for drilling mud to *frack the hell out of the landscape and further screw the coalies.*

 Before sundown, I was in Rapid City, back in T-Mobile land with no domestic data roaming restrictions (who knew?).
 I couldn't find a brew pub that sounded promising and settled for acceptable Mexican downtown, found a room at a generic chain and slept like Rip V. Winkle, but awoke afreshed and found this Starbucks in a mall for breakers and my usual quad iced espresso.